12 High Dividend ETFs

 ETFs can range from just a few to hundreds and thousands of individual equities.
-Additionally, while all dividend-focused ETFs can hold all dividend-paying equities, other ETFs hold a combination of equites where some pay dividends and some equites do not pay any dividend distributions.
+Additionally, while all dividend-focused ETFs can hold all dividend-paying equities, other ETFs hold a combination of equites where some pay dividends and some equites do not..

-Compared to stocks, bonds and mutual funds on other investment vehicles, ETFs are relatively new.
+Compared to stocks, bonds, mutual funds and other investment vehicles, ETFs are relatively new.
 Mutual funds outnumbered ETFs more than 11,000-to-one when ETFs emerged in the late 1990s.
 However, while the total number of mutual funds increased approximately 20% over the past two decades, the number of ETFs increased nearly 65-fold in the same time frame.
 While mutual funds still outnumber ETFs, the margin is only approximately three-to-one and closing.

 With more than 6,500 ETFs globally and more than 2,000 just in the United States, investors have a wide selection from which to choose and find funds best suited for their specific portfolio goals and strategies.
 The simplest way to choose ETFs for this list would be to just select top dozen funds sorted by high dividend yields.

-Furthermore, most ETFs offer market capitalizations that is significantly lower than large-cap companies and are not expected to compete on that size level.
+Most ETFs offer market capitalizations that is significantly lower than large-cap companies and are not expected to compete on that size level.
 However, to be eligible for inclusion on the list of ETFs with high dividend yields below, a fund had to have at least $1 billion market capitalization.
-Also, each ETF had to have delivered at least four distributions in 2019.
+Also, each ETF had to have delivered at least four distributions in 2020.

-With those three criteria in mind, here are the 12 ETFs that pay high dividend yields.
+With those two criteria in mind, here are the 12 ETFs that pay high dividend yields.

 iShares Long-Term Corporate Bond ETF (NYSE:IGLB)

 This fund tracks the performance of the CE BofA ML 10+ Year US Corporate Index.
-As of January 8, 2020, the fund’s 2,230 individual equities equaled to nearly $2 billion in total assets.
-The ETF’s share price rose more than 17% over the trailing 12-month period.
-Combined with the 3.73% dividend yield, the ETF has rewarded its investors with a 22.4% total return over the past year.
-Unlike the smooth rise over the past year, the share price experienced more volatility in the previous few years which limited the three-year and five-year total returns to just 25% and 26.5%, respectively.
+As of January 11, 2021, the fund’s 2,784 individual equities equaled over $2.5 billion in total assets.
+The ETF’s share price rose more than 9% over the trailing 12-month period.
+Combined with the 3.1% dividend yield, the ETF has rewarded its investors with a 12.4% total return over the past year.
+Unlike the smooth rise over the past year, the share price experienced more volatility in the previous few years which limited the three-year and five-year total returns to just 27.4% and 53.5%, respectively.

 Invesco S&P 500 High Dividend Low Volatility ETF (NYSE:SPHD)

 The Invesco S&P 500® High Dividend Low Volatility ETF tracks the composition and results of the S&P 500 Low Volatility High Dividend Index.
-The fund allocated nearly $3.3 billion across 50 individual holdings.
-Only one holding — AT&T (NYSE:T) — had a share of assets that exceeded 3%.
+The fund allocated nearly $2.6 billion across 50 individual holdings.
+Only two holdings — Huntington Bancshares Incorporated (NASDAQ:HBAN) and Dow, Inc. (NYSE:DOW) — had shares of assets that exceeded 3%.

 Invesco Fundamental High Yield® Corporate Bond ETF (NYSE:PHB)

 The Invesco Fundamental High Yield® Corporate Bond ETF (Fund) is based on the RAFI® Bonds US High Yield 1-10 Index (Index).
-The fund’s 227 individual holdings combine for nearly $1.2 billion in total assets.
-Additionally, the top three sectors — Consumer Discretionary, Energy and Industrials combine for nearly half of the fund’s total assets.
-Over the past year the funds dividend income distribution and capital gains offered a one-year total return in excess of 11%.
-The three-year total return was more than 14% and the five-year combined returns are approaching 25%.
+The fund’s 205 individual holdings combine for nearly $786 million in total assets.
+Additionally, the top three sectors — Financial, Utility and Industrial combine for over 99% of the fund’s total assets.
+Over the past year the funds dividend income distribution and capital gains offered a one-year total return in excess of 8.5%.
+The three-year total return was more than 15% and the five-year combined returns are approaching 40%.

 iShares J.P.
 Morgan USD Emerging Markets Bond ETF (NASDAQ:EMB)

-After trading relatively flat from 2015 to 2018, the share price setup for a gain of more than 11% during 2019.
-These gains combined with dividend distributions for total returns of 13.2% over the trailing 12-month period, 16.6% over the last three years and nearly 29 over the last five years.
+After trading relatively flat from 2015 to 2018, the share price has experienced a modest growth in the trailing 12 months and given investors 7% in total returns.
+These returns were closer to 12.5% over the last three years and over 36% in the last five years.

 Invesco Emerging Markets Sovereign Debt ETF (NYSE:PCY)

 The Invesco Emerging Markets Sovereign Debt ETF tracks the composition and results of the DBIQ Emerging Market USD Liquid Balanced Index.
-As of January 7, 2020, the ETF held almost $4 million in total assets allocated across 115 individual holdings.
-Only government bonds from Argentina combine for more than 3% of the fund’s total assets.
-All other countries represented in the fund are below the 3% level.
-Share price volatility delivered one and three-year total returns at very close levels of 5.6% and 16.6%, respectively.
-However, the longer-term returns over the past five years offered nearly 30%.
+As of January 12, 2021, the ETF held almost $3 billion in total assets allocated across 104 individual holdings.
+All countries represented in the fund are below the 2% level, with a significant percentage of its assets distributed in South America.
+Share price volatility delivered one and three-year total returns at very close levels of 4.2% and 10.3%, respectively.
+However, the longer-term returns over the past five years offered nearly 33%.

 iShares iBoxx $ High Yield Corporate Bond ETF (NYSE:HYG)

 The iShares iBoxx $ High Yield Corporate Bond ETF uses the Markit iBoxx USD Liquid High Yield Index as its basis.
-As of January 8, 2020, the fund had total assets of almost $20 billion million allocated across 993 individual holdings.
+As of January 12, 2021, the fund had total assets of almost $25 billion allocated across 1,215 individual holdings.

-After eight years of declining annual dividends, the ETF stabilized its annual payout and assisted by asset appreciation of nearly 5% delivered to its shareholders a total return of 11% over the last year.
-The three-year total return came in at more than 16% and the five-year total return is approaching 25%.
+After eight years of declining annual dividends, the ETF stabilized its annual payout and assisted by asset appreciation, growing 4% in its shareprice and delivering a total return of 8.6% over the last year.
+The three-year total return came in at more than 16% and the five-year total return is approaching 42%.

 Invesco Senior Loan ETF (NYSE:BKLN)

 Based on the S&P/LSTA U.S. Leveraged Loan 100 Index, the fund normally invests at least 80% of its total assets in the component securities that comprise the Index.
-Nearly $9 billion in total assets is spread across 118 individual securities.
-While each component is below 2% share, the top 10 components combine for a 17% cumulative share of total assets.
-The 5% –plus dividend income yield provided most of the 6.2% one-year total returns.
-The share price traded mostly sideways for the past few years and limited the three and five-year total returns to 10% and 16%, respectively.
+Its $5.15 billion in total assets is spread across 122 individual securities.
+While he majority of its components are below 2% share, the top 10 components combine for a 27% cumulative share of total assets.
+The 3%-plus dividend income yield provided most of the 5.2% one-year total returns.
+The share price traded mostly sideways for the past few years and limited the three and five-year total returns to 10.5% and 24%, respectively.

 VanEck Vectors Fallen Angel High Yield Bond ETF (NASDAQ:ANGL)

 The fund attempts to replicate the price and yield performance of the ICE BofA ML U.S. Fallen Angel High Yield Index.
-The fund’s 197 holdings combine for nearly $5 billion in total assets.
-Among the holdings, nearly 75% are United States securities.
+The fund’s 328 holdings combine for nearly $4.2 billion in total assets.
+Among the holdings, 85% are United States securities.
 The remaining holdings comprise investments in Italy, United Kingdom, Japan, Germany, Canada, Sweden, China, Finland and Ireland.

 iShares Preferred & Income Securities ETF/iShares Trust (NASDAQ:PFF)

 This ETF uses the ICE Exchange-Listed Preferred & Hybrid Securities Index as a benchmark.
-As of January 8, 2020, had more the $17 billion of the fund’s total assets distributed across 490 individual holdings.
+As of January 12, 2021, had nearly the $20 billion of the fund’s total assets distributed across 516 individual holdings.
 The included components represent more than 95% of United States-based equities and barely 1% are equities based in the United Kingdom.
 Individually, only Broadcom, Inc. (NASDAQ:AVGO) has more than a 2% share of total assets.
-The top 10 equities represent cumulatively only 13.5% of total assets.
+The top 10 equities represent cumulatively only 13.26% of total assets.

-The rising share price and the dividend income distributions combined to deliver 13% total return over the trailing one-year period.
+The rising share price and the dividend income distributions combined to deliver a 6.6% total return over the trailing one-year period.
 The three-year total return exceeded 16%.
-Furthermore, the total return was 22.5% over the last five years.
+Furthermore, the total return was 28.3% over the last five years.

 iShares 0-5 Year High Yield Corporate Bond ETF (NYSE:SHYG)

-The top 10 equities by share account for approximately 15% of the entire fund and the share of no single equity exceeds 2%.
-The combined total return over the trailing 12-month period was nearly 8% and the three-year return is approaching 14%.
-Also, the total return over the last five years exceeded 22%.
+The top 10 equities by share account for approximately 9.5% of the entire fund.
+The combined total return over the trailing 12-month period was nearly 8% and the three-year return is approaching 13%.
+Also, the total return over the last five years exceeded 35%.

 JP Morgan Emerging Mkts Loc Currency Bond ETF (NYSE:EMLC)

-With nearly $5 billion in assets under management, the VanEck Vectors J.P.
+With nearly $4 billion in assets under management, the VanEck Vectors J.P.
 Morgan EM Local Currency Bond ETF seeks to replicate the price and yield performance of the J.P.
 Morgan GBI-EM Global Core Index.
 The index comprises bonds issued by emerging market governments and denominated in the local currency of the issuer.
-The top ten of the ETF’s 296 current holding account for 13.4% of the fund’s total assets.
-The fund has a current yield combined with a recovering share price to deliver a 6.4% total return over the past year and a 14% three-year total return.
+The top ten of the ETF’s 267 current holding account for 18.9% of the fund’s total assets.
+The fund has a current yield combined with a recovering share price to deliver a 7% total return over the past year and a 32% five-year total return.